The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases: Optical and NIR spectra

-The NIR spectrum (see Fig.~\ref{fig:nirspectrum}, left panel) shows five absorptions between $0.9-1.3\,\mathrm{\mu m}$ which are usually seen in the NIR spectra of stripped-envelope SNe \citep[e.g.,][]{shahbandehetal2022}.
-However, given the high expansion velocities some features are likely blended and their identification can be challenging.
+The NIR spectrum (see Fig.~\ref{fig:nirspectrum}, left panel) shows five absorptions between $0.9-1.3\,\mathrm{\mu m}$ that are usually seen in the NIR spectra of stripped-envelope SNe \citep[e.g.,][]{shahbandehetal2022}.
+However, given the high expansion velocities, some features are likely blended, and their identification can be challenging.
 This is true in particular for the prominent P-Cygni feature at $\sim 1.1\,\mathrm{\mu m}$.
-A Gaussian fit of its emission component is peaked at $\lambda\simeq1.095\,\mathrm{\mu m}$ and points at the contribution of \ion{Mg}{ii} $\lambda\,1.0927\,\mathrm{\mu m}$ (see Fig.~\ref{fig:nirspectrum}, right panel).
-A closer inspection of the blue wings of the emission (Fig.~\ref{fig:nirspectrum}, right panel) draws attention to a possible inflection about $\sim1.08\,\mu\mathrm{m}$, likely owed to the contribution of the \ion{He}{i} $\lambda\,1.083\,\mu\mathrm{m}$ P-Cygni profile.
-Moreover, on the red wing of the emission component at $~1.1\,\mathrm{\mu m}$, we tentatively identify the weak bump as \ion{O}{i} $\lambda\,1.1290\,\mathrm{\mu m}$ and the following absorption as \ion{Mg}{i} $\lambda\,1.1828\,\mathrm{\mu m}$, while bluewards of it we identify the contribution of \ion{O}{i} $\lambda\,0.9264\,\mathrm{\mu m}$+\ion{Mg}{ii} $\lambda\,0.9227\,\mathrm{\mu m}$ and \ion{Mg}{ii} $\lambda\,1.0092\,\mathrm{\mu m}$.
-Finally, the identification of the \ion{He}{i} line is corroborated by the weaker absorption at $\sim2.02\,\mathrm{\mu m}$, which is compatible with \ion{He}{i} $\lambda\,2.0581\,\mathrm{\mu m}$ (see also Sec.~\ref{sec:tardis}).
-However, optical \ion{He}{i} lines like the $\lambda\,5876$ usually seen in SNe Ib are not clearly distinguished in the spectra of SN~2021bnw but they are likely blended with iron/magnesium features (see also Sec.~\ref{sec:tardis}).
-In any case, the relative weakness of the \ion{He}{i} $\lambda\,5876$ feature does not necessarily invalidate the \ion{He}{i} identification in the NIR spectrum \citep[see e.g.][]{teffsetal2020}.
+A Gaussian fit of its emission component is peaked at $\lambda\simeq1.095\,\mathrm{\mu m}$ and indicates a contribution of \ion{Mg}{ii} $\lambda\,1.0927\,\mathrm{\mu m}$ (see Fig.~\ref{fig:nirspectrum}, right panel).
+A closer inspection of the blue wings of the emission (Fig.~\ref{fig:nirspectrum}, right panel) draws attention to a possible inflection about $\sim1.08\,\mu\mathrm{m}$, likely attributable to the contribution of the \ion{He}{i} $\lambda\,1.083\,\mu\mathrm{m}$ P-Cygni profile.
+Moreover, in the red wing of the emission component at $~1.1\,\mathrm{\mu m}$, we tentatively identify the weak bump as \ion{O}{i} $\lambda\,1.1290\,\mathrm{\mu m}$ and the following absorption as \ion{Mg}{i} $\lambda\,1.1828\,\mathrm{\mu m}$, while blueward of it, we identify the contribution of \ion{O}{i} $\lambda\,0.9264\,\mathrm{\mu m}$+\ion{Mg}{ii} $\lambda\,0.9227\,\mathrm{\mu m}$ and \ion{Mg}{ii} $\lambda\,1.0092\,\mathrm{\mu m}$.
+Finally, the identification of the \ion{He}{i} line is corroborated by the weaker absorption at $\sim2.02\,\mathrm{\mu m}$, which is compatible with \ion{He}{i} $\lambda\,2.0581\,\mathrm{\mu m}$ (see also Sec.~\ref{sec:spectroscopy}).
+However, optical \ion{He}{i} lines such as the $\lambda\,5876$ line usually seen in SNe Ib are not clearly distinguished in the spectra of SN~2021bnw, but they are likely blended with iron/magnesium features (see also Sec.~\ref{sec:spectroscopy}).
+In any case, the relative weakness of the \ion{He}{i} $\lambda\,5876$ feature does not necessarily invalidate the \ion{He}{i} identification in the NIR spectrum \citep[see, e.g.,][]{teffsetal2020}.